 A loving, devoted teacher and a student brimming with artistic ambition are Wisconsin school shooting victims

-By Karina Tsui, Whitney Wild, Amanda Jackson, Jillian Sykes and Dalia Faheid, CNN
+By Karina Tsui, Whitney Wild, Amanda Jackson, Jillian Sykes, Dalia Faheid and Artemis Moshtaghian, CNN

-(CNN) — Rubi Patricia Vergara was an “avid reader” and full of artistic promise, according to her obituary.
+(CNN) — Rubi Patricia Vergara was an “avid reader” and full of artistic promise at age 14, according to her obituary.
 She sang and played keyboard in a family band and “shared a special bond with her beloved pets,” Ginger the cat and Coco the dog.

 Erin Michelle West was “kind and caring” and “really loved her kids” at Abundant Life Christian School, according to students there.
 The school’s substitute teaching coordinator, West was also a proud and loving mother, they said.